fabric8-quickstarts/spring-boot-camel-config/README.md

 # Spring Boot and Camel using ConfigMaps and Secrets

-This quickstart demonstrates how to configure a Spring-Boot application using Kubernetes ConfigMaps and Secrets.
+This quickstart demonstrates how to configure a Spring-Boot application using Openshift ConfigMaps and Secrets.

 A route generates sample messages that are delivered to a list of recipient endpoints configured through a property named `quickstart.recipients` in the `src/main/resources/application.properties` file.
-The property can be overridden using a Kubernetes ConfigMap object.
+The property can be overridden using a Openshift ConfigMap object.
-As soon as a ConfigMap named `camel-config` (containing a property named `application.properties`) is created or changed in the namespace, an application-context refresh event will be triggered and the logs will reflect the new configuration.
+As soon as a ConfigMap named `camel-config` (containing a property named `application.properties`) is created or changed in the project, an application-context refresh event will be triggered and the logs will reflect the new configuration.
 A sample `ConfigMap` (`sample-configmap.yml`) is contained in this repository (it changes the configuration to use all available endpoints in the `recipientList`).

 The quickstart will run on Openshift using a `ServiceAccount` named `qs-camel-config`, with the `view` role granted.
 This way, the application is allowed to read the `ConfigMap` and to listen for changes in the current Openshift project.